FollowTheProcess/pymechtest/docs/getting_started/options.md

 ![header](../img/header.png)

+!!! note

-Note: In our example, the csv file had the units in brackets below the table headers.
+    In our example, the csv file had the units in brackets below the table headers.
 If this is true for your data too, or infact if your data has any non-numerics below your table headers, don't worry! pymechtest (well actually [pandas]) is smart enough to remove these for you.

+!!! info

-> Currently pymechtest doesn't support unit conversion.
+    Currently pymechtest doesn't support unit conversion.
 It assumes SI units: Stress = MPa, Modulus = GPa, Strain = %.
 This is something I want to support in the future and is on the roadmap.

 ### Strain1 & Strain2